 There are plenty of successful legal precedents.
 Nebraska successfully transitioned to consumer ownership in the 1940s.
 In 2000, Maine required CMP and Bangor Hydro to sell off all of their generation assets — more than half their net worth!
 Winter Park FL made the shift to a consumer-driven utility.
 Long Island, NY made the shift, reducing rates by 20% immediately.
 Jefferson County, WA made the shift in 2008.
 These are the transitions most comparable to Maine’s.

-Both during and after the transition, moreover, LD 1708 requires that Maine’s PUC remain in charge.
+Both during and after the transition, moreover, the referendum requires that Maine’s PUC remain in charge.
 The PTPC transition does not impede short-term steps toward our climate and clean energy goals, and it accelerates our progress enormously in the long run.

 Do utilities ever go bankrupt, or have cost overruns that get passed on to ratepayers?